zcrayman/tut-data/README.ftl.md

 - Store Order data in a Relational Database.
 - Track the Status of an Order using GemFire.

+> **Note:** More detail on the Yummy Noodle Bar's application is available in the next section of this tutorial.

 [Spring Data](http://projects.spring.io/spring-data/) will provide the bedrock of your persistence project, and you will discover how it makes your data access simpler, more consistent and more robust.

 ## What you'll need